 With unsupported games, you’ll essentially redownload the game you want to play every time you want to play so it’s crucial that you play games that support cloud saves.
 Even with unsupported games, downloads take seconds rather than hours.
 The single-use feature is exclusive to Steam for now, but other launchers could be added in future.

 The only downside compared to other streaming services is the resolution cap; you’re limited to [email protected] no matter the plan you go for.
-Nvidia is planning to add 4K HDR support this year, but there’s no release window in sight just yet.
+Nvidia is planning to add 4K HDR support, but there’s no release window in sight just yet.

 How much does Nvidia GeForce Now cost?